Skip to main navigation Skip to search Skip to main content

 Research Interests:

-The Pathogenic Mechanisms Research Group characterises the molecular mechanisms deployed by bacteria to colonise, survive and multiply during infection.
+The Pathogenic Mechanisms Research Group characterises the molecular mechanisms deployed by bacteria during colonisation and infection.
 By identifying and characterising the mechanisms that a bacterium uses to ensure its survival and persistence in a human or animal, these molecular activities can then be targeted for the development of antimicrobials and therapeutics.
+Our One Health perspective involves microbial communities, animal and human hosts and environmental factors.
+Through the analysis of natural products we analyse novel antimicrobials

-The Pathogenic Mechanisms research group utilises molecular techniques to investigate relationships between bacteria and the cells of humans and animals.
+We apply molecular techniques to investigate relationships between bacteria and the cells of humans and animals.
 The balance of bacterial pathogenic mechanisms versus the host immune response determines whether the bacteria will be killed and eliminated from the host or whether the bacteria will survive in the host and multiply.
 Bacteria have evolved a myriad of ways by which they can tip the balance in their favour.
-Several bacterial pathogens use Type III Secretion Systems (TTSS) to modulate host cell behaviour.
-TTSS directly channel effector proteins from bacteria into eukaryotic cells, where they cause dysfunctional regulation of eukaryotic cell signalling proteins and sabotage the normal processes of the cell, thereby enhancing the ability of the bacteria to colonise the host.
+A focus of interest are Type III Secretion Systems (T3SS) which modulate host cell behaviour.
+T3SS directly channel effector proteins from bacteria into eukaryotic cells, where they cause dysfunctional regulation of eukaryotic cell signalling proteins and sabotage the normal processes of the cell, thereby enhancing the ability of the bacteria to colonise the host.
 For example, cytokine and chemokine production may be altered, epithelial barrier functions may be perturbed, or bactericidal mechanisms may be inhibited.

-One primary research focus are Vibrio parahaemolyticus and Vibrio vulnificus which cause gastroenteritis after eating contaminated shellfish.
+Vibrio parahaemolyticus and Vibrio vulnificus cause gastroenteritis in huamns after eating contaminated shellfish.
 They also have a severe detrimental economic impact on aquaculture.
-Our goal is to understand the molecular basis for the pathogenicity of Vibrio species.
+Our goal is to understand the molecular basis for the pathogenicity of Vibrio species by

-Identifying and characterising marine sponge molecules that inhibit the virulence of Vibrio and other pathogens.
+• Identifying and characterising natural marine and terrestrial molecules that inhibit the virulence of Vibrio and other pathogens.

-As well as increasing understanding of Vibrio pathogenesis, this research promotes a broader knowledge of virulence mechanisms and host manipulation by bacteria.
+Our research advances knowledge of virulence mechanisms and host manipulation by bacteria.
 It has the potential to lead to the development of preventive and therapeutic antimicrobial strategies, thereby improving food safety and human health.

-A recent direction of research is the identification of antimicrobial resistant (AMR) bacteria on the bodies and fangs of household spiders.
-The bacteria could cause skin infections after a person is bitten by a spider.
-AMR is an urgent and growing problem worldwide.
-A One Health approach interconnecting human, animal and environmental health is the only way to tackle the problem.
+A recent direction of research is the topic of bacterial interaction with venomous animals, such as spiders, snakes and scorpions, which can be vectors for zoonotic diseases.
+Microbial community analysis of venom glands distinguishes the bacteria that could cause skin infections after a bite.
+The One Health approach interconnecting human, animal and environmental health is the best way to tackle the problem.

 Research Interests